Triathlon in Ohio

 SPRINT TRIATHLON & DUATHLON

-The sprint distance triathlon features a 750 meter counter-clockwise rectangular swim, while the duathletes are running an out & back 5k within the park, followed by a single loop 18k bike course through the gently rolling countryside surrounding the park and finishing with an out & back 5k run within the park.
+The sprint distance triathlon features a 750 meter counter-clockwise rectangular swim, while the duathletes are running an out & back 5k within the park, followed by a single loop 21 k bike course through the gently rolling countryside surrounding the park and finishing with an out & back 5k run within the park.

 Click an image to enlarge.